ryntab/Public-Portfolio/readme.md

 Embed stock references with super simple notation and automatically display self fetching stock tool tips with time chart graphs and other display options.
 In order to reference a stock in a post or page, just add a '$' before the stock symbol.
 The stock will be detected automatically.
 ```
-While the bull case is pretty clear for why $AMD will reach $100, the stock has not had the same type of success that Nvidia has had lately.
+The bull case is pretty clear for why $AMD will reach $100.
 ```

 <p align="center">